Valley polarization of Landau levels driven by residual strain in the ZrSiS surface band: Results

 \subsection{Valley-selective LL spectroscopy}

 We now describe a method of measuring valley-selective density of states spectra.
 This technique exploits the fact that in multi-valley systems, scattering vectors between valleys on opposing sides of the Brillouin zone are close to one of the reciprocal lattice vectors, and therefore their corresponding $r$-space modulations are effectively commensurate with the lattice.
 Due to the differing orientation of modulations derived from different valleys, a careful intra-unit-cell sampling of the measured local density of states can be used to extract the valley-specific contributions, and this can be done by measuring in only a very small field of view.
+(Supplementary Note 3 describes the rationale for this with numerical demonstrations for both tetragonal and triangular lattice systems.)